The Asterisk War Episode 8 Review

 Violet was all flowery and elaborate as she started her attack.
 Saya just aimed and fired.
 No frills; no bragging; no airs.
 Just performance.
 I admire that in a character.
 Saya’s rapidly becoming my favorite character in the whole series.

 I also noticed that as she became more and more comfortable with Kirin, Saya seemed to smile more.
-I thought that was a nice touch!
+That was a nice touch!

 I loved Saya’s reasons for choosing Kirin as her partner.
 Again, the writers could have relied on cliche, but Saya presented solid reasons that honestly flattered Kirin.
 I like to think that honesty will help Kirin become more self confident.
 It’s certainly quite a difference from how her evil uncle, “he who must not be named because he doesn’t deserve the publicity,” treated her.